Terwilliger69105/69105.github.io/burritoverse.md

 ---

 **Update for Feb.
-22nd, 2021**
+23rd, 2021**

-Last night actually did run well.
-I can say with a decent amount of confidence that the mini went well, I have pretty much no regrets and actually enjoyed what I put out for once, and damn does it feel good.
-On that subject yes minis are still open, please poke me on Discord if you want one.

-My entire plan for tonight is to just run as much of a mini as I can (if anyone wants one) and do some light writing.
-Nimu's Board will get a few more points, I need to add the jobs which would appear on the Job Board when the 12th hits, and MDD#8.019D needs to become 8.019DP so I can let others check it.
+I re-thought my process for running stuff and damn it feels nice.
+Two nights of minis ran well, I'm not sitting here worried and scared of tonight, and it isn't a "I hope we can get a third" because I know we'll get a third, a foruth, and a fifth.

+The Tonight plan is going to simply enough focus on two points, implementing the stuff from MDD#8.019D and adding to Nimu's Board.
+Thanks to those who responded to the MDD, it means a ton that you'd take a few minutes to read some writing I put down, and I hope that the expanded (full) mechanic doesn't let you down.
+Auras won't get much of a page, to be honest I don't think they need more than a quick mention on the Characters page (which is in-progress at the moment) but Corruption will get its own section that way things are explained.

-I'm still not using the BurritoBeans account except for two select post-IRC communities.
-If things stay well then I'll probably go back to it Wednesday?
-I do still want to attempt to have people out on Saturday but I'm not going to post it in Discord.
-PM the alt and I'll try to organize something.
+I'm switching back to the BurritoBeans account on Wednesday, I smoothed out a few of the worries in other communities and having the game run well lets me have enough confidence to actually be around again.
+I do still want to attempt to go for pancakes/have people out on Saturday ~~but I'm not going to post it in Discord.~~ and I'll be posting about it to the usual places.
+No point hiding it from Discord, at this point I'd rather it be out there.
+Huge thanks to the few of you who've been helping me out.

-Contact 69105L#9438 if you need me for anything as I will respond over there.

 ---